mjeffin/rheamammen/content/post/2024/Feb/post.md

 f.
 Governmental Support: The extensive social security benefits, such as unemployment benefits, child benefits, and pensions, are compelling reasons to move.

 g.
 Happy Kids: The Clique - The education system emphasizes the holistic development of children, fostering their happiness.
 Seeing my children excited to go to school is an added bonus.
-They are respected as individuals  and there is space dedicated for kids everywhere, helping parents move around with them.
+They are respected as individuals and the  dedicated space  eases the stress on parents. (atleast parenting is recognisd to be hard)
 However, every decision involves trade-offs.
 Starting from scratch, defining oneself and figuring out a new system of living without a support network is challenging.
 But for some, certain places are more suitable than others.